felipedfe/test-dcpc-game/README.md

 ## About

-The game is built with [Phaser 3](https://phaser.io/) and continues from a base project that includes the loading screen, intro flow, clock mechanic, and correct/incorrect icon system.
+The game is built with [Phaser 3](https://phaser.io/) and continues from a base project that they provided.

 ## Stack